- Biological Inventions

 Parameters under which the Protocol gets Applied

 The Protocol will be applied only when genetic resources pathogens are ‘accessed’ and ‘used’.
 Under the Protocol, the term ‘used’ also means to include research and development work on the genetic and/ or biochemical composition of genetic resources.
 In addition to genetic resources in its original form, the protocol also covers traditional knowledge (TK) associated with genetic resources.
-On the other hand the protocol does not apply to genetic resources covered by benefit-sharing agreements and specialised access such as the International Treaty on Plant Genetic Resources for Food and Agriculture, or the framework for pandemic preparedness of the World Health Organisation.
-Also it will not be applied to human genetic material, or to resources that were acquired before the Protocol comes into practise.
+On the other hand, the protocol does not apply to genetic resources covered by benefit-sharing agreements and specialized access such as the International Treaty on Plant Genetic Resources for Food and Agriculture, or the framework for pandemic preparedness of the World Health Organisation.
+Also, it will not be applied to human genetic material, or to resources that were acquired before the Protocol comes into practice.

 Ratification of Nagoya Protocol by India

-India and other developing countries with biological diversity and natural resources will be benefited by commercial use of these resources.
-India lead group of nations for over two decades in UN negotiation to get the other developed countries signed the Nagoya Protocol in 2011 and the Union Cabinet ratified it in 2012.
-India is one of the mega diverse countries rich in biodiversity and traditional knowledge is expected to get maximum benefits as this protocol gets implemented this October.
+India and other developing countries with biological diversity and natural resources will be benefited from the commercial use of these resources.
+India lead a group of nations for over two decades in UN negotiation to get the other developed countries signed the Nagoya Protocol in 2011 and the Union Cabinet ratified it in 2012.
+India is one of the megadiverse countries rich in biodiversity and traditional knowledge is expected to get maximum benefits as this protocol gets implemented this October.

 Who will Be Affected

-A myriad of industries globally are likely to get benefited due to easy access of genetic resources and associated traditional knowledge that was kept protected by the local community and was hard to procure in absence any established protocol.
-Because of the transparent, fair and equitable sharing of benefits derived from commercial/R&D use of genetic resources, the local community or provider country would be motivated to offer their natural/genetic resources, and tradition knowledge to industry.
-However companies in the pharmaceutical industry, agriculture space, and FMCG/CPG are likely to get impacted due to the profit sharing clause of the protocol and will have to carefully evaluate their long term sourcing strategies, new product launches, brand positioning etc since they would be expected to share their profits with local communities for not only using the original resource, but also for any derivative products developed from it.
+A myriad of industries globally is likely to get benefited due to easy access to genetic resources and associated traditional knowledge that was kept protected by the local community and was hard to procure in the absence of any established protocol.
+Because of the transparent, fair, and equitable sharing of benefits derived from commercial/R&D use of genetic resources, the local community or provider country would be motivated to offer their natural/genetic resources and traditional knowledge to industry.
+However, companies in the pharmaceutical industry, agriculture space, and FMCG/CPG are likely to get impacted due to the profit-sharing clause of the protocol and will have to carefully evaluate their long term sourcing strategies, new product launches, brand positioning, etc since they would be expected to share their profits with local communities for not only using the original resource but also for any derivative products developed from it.

 Intellectual Property Rights (IPR’s)

-Also the provider (country) of genetic resources is obliged to receive either monetary or non-monetary benefits which will include a portion of the total revenue generated from the sales of the final product by user from the source (within that country/ region) to the end used.
-Examples of the monetary and non-monetary benefits include Up-front payments; Payment of royalties; Joint ownership of relevant intellectual property rights; Transfer of technology and expertise etc.
+Also, the provider (country) of genetic resources is obliged to receive either monetary or non-monetary benefits which will include a portion of the total revenue generated from the sales of the final product by user from the source (within that country/ region) to the end-user.
+Examples of the monetary and non-monetary benefits include Up-front payments; Payment of royalties; Joint ownership of relevant intellectual property rights; transfer of technology and expertise etc.